New Jersey Discrimination Lawyer

 How the Legal Process for Workplace Discrimination Typically Works

 Many employees do not know what to expect when they pursue legal action for workplace discrimination.
 The process usually starts with a thorough consultation, where you present your facts, concerns, and any supporting documents.
 Your attorney reviews your situation and helps you decide whether to file with an agency such as the New Jersey Division on Civil Rights or proceed directly to court.
-After a complaint is filed, the process may involve requests for more information, negotiations, or formal mediation to try and resolve the situation early.
+After a complaint is filed, the process may involve requests for more information, negotiations, or formal mediation to try to resolve the situation early.

 Understanding Workplace Retaliation in NJ